 What impact do you hope to have in the field of Clinical Psychology?

-I am a native Nevadan and would be proud if I can make a difference right here in my backyard.
+I am a born-and-raised Nevadan and would be proud if I can make a difference right here in my backyard.
 I think I can do so by providing much needed trauma-focused services to those in need, connecting and collaborating with other community agencies to strengthen our behavioral health infrastructure, and participating in conversations that can shape our policies and legislation via membership with the Nevada Psychological Association.